tolgaerok/tolga-scripts/Fedora39/KernelTweaks.md

 ```

-Copy or use only to suit your use case:
+Copy or use only to suit your use case.
+Default fedora 39 values below these values
 ```bash
 # sysctl settings are defined through files in
 # /usr/lib/sysctl.d/, /run/sysctl.d/, and /etc/sysctl.d/.